Using Contract Management Software to Turn Captured Savings Into Realized Savings

 Basic Steps Can Improve Contract Management

 Through all cycles of supply-chain contract management, software to manage the process can provide value.
-This value begins with negotiation, continues through realization of penalty revenue allowed by unfulfilled contract terms, and returns full circle in decisions about contract renewal.
+This value begins with negotiation, continues through the realization of penalty revenue allowed by unfulfilled contract terms, and returns full circle in decisions about contract renewal.

-Ultimately, contract management software isn’t just about direct, immediate cost savings – it provides valuable data support in long-term strategic decision making.
+Ultimately, contract management software isn’t just about direct, immediate cost savings – it provides valuable data support in long-term strategic decision-making.
 It is a crucial part of any enterprise’s business intelligence.

 “In short, effective contract management can reduce savings leakage, mitigate supply chain risks, and serve as a competitive advantage for companies,” Clark writes.
 “However, although most companies are aware of what it takes to have a best-in-class contract management program, many companies lack the resources and/or the expertise to develop a program that can address the high number and complexity of the contracts that they maintain.”

 Clark proposes a sensible way to begin managing contracts more efficiently.
 All contracts should be evaluated based on whether they are low spend or high spend and whether they are low complexity or high complexity – thereby creating four types of contracts, each of which should be managed with appropriate strategies.

 Software Cost Doesn’t Have to Be a Barrier